 Kvasir was renowned for spreading wisdom and spiritual teachings wherever he went.
 He helped the gods capture Loki after the trickster ran off, having given himself away as the hand behind Baldr’s death.
 Kvasir helps Thor capture Loki (who had taken the form of a salmon) by recreating a fishing net out of the ashes and charred pattern of Loki’s own fishing net from the giantess Rán.

-The murderous dwarfs were eventually forced to trade Óðrerir to the jötunn Suttung, after viciously killing his parents.
+The murderous dwarfs were eventually forced to trade Óðrerir to the jötunn Suttung, after they viciously killed his parents.
 Realizing the amazing prize he had won, Suttung hid the mead of poetry deep within a mountain, over which his daughter, Gunnlöd kept watch.

-Suttung however, bragged and boasted that he had hoarded a treasure beyond measure, and such words came fast enough to the ears of the all-seeing and all-hearing All-Father, Óðin.
+Suttung however, bragged and boasted that he had hoarded a treasure beyond measure, and such words came fast enough to the ears of Óðin.
 Donning the form of a farmer, Óðin set out for Jotunheim, offering his servitude to Suttung’s brother, Buagi.

 After a long year of labouring in the fields, the disguised god asked Baugi for a drink of the sacred mead in payment for his work.
 The hapless giant drilled a small hole through the side of his brother’s mountain where the mead of poetry was hid. Óðin immediately changed himself into a serpent and slithered through the hole, and on the other side, within a cavern deep inside the mountain, he met a giantess.

 Suttung’s lonely daughter, Gunnlöd immediately fell in love with Óðin, and he persuaded her to let him take three sips from Óðrerir over their three days and nights together.
 After three “sips” however, Óðin managed to drink all of the mead.
 He transformed once more, into the form of an eagle, and returned to Ásgard.